kingstonrichard/kingstonrichard.uk/_posts/2018-07-30-success-at-the-skunkworks.markdown

 ---
 layout: post
-title:  "Success at the Innovation Group"
+title: Success at the Innovation Group
-categories: #DigitalBarnsley #DigitalFirst #InnovationGroup
 redirect_from:
   - /20180730
 ---